MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/applicationcontrol-csp.md

 ## PowerShell and WMI Bridge Usage Guidance

-The ApplicationControl CSP can also be managed locally from PowerShell or via Microsoft Endpoint Manager Configuration Manager's (MEMCM, formerly known as SCCM) task sequence scripting by leveraging the [WMI Bridge Provider](./using-powershell-scripting-with-the-wmi-bridge-provider.md).
+The ApplicationControl CSP can also be managed locally from PowerShell or via Microsoft Endpoint Manager Configuration Manager's (MEMCM, formerly known as SCCM) task sequence scripting by using the [WMI Bridge Provider](./using-powershell-scripting-with-the-wmi-bridge-provider.md).

 ### Setup for using the WMI Bridge